 Guests are expecting communication about their stay from the moment they book until they exit the front lobby entrance.
 In response to these changes in guests’ hospitality expectations, hotel staff protocols for guest interactions have also changed to accommodate - but hotel teams have also become leaner.

-Hotel operations software streamlines guest messaging and automates tasks, so that lean teams can focus on optimizing the guest experience while keeping everyone safe.
+Hotel operations software streamlines hotel messages to guests and automates tasks, so that lean teams can focus on optimizing the guest experience while keeping everyone safe.
 Here is a look at the hotel guest messaging journey from pre-arrival all the way through to post-checkout.

 Being able to directly communicate with guests before they even step foot into the hotel sets the tone for their entire stay and has the power to establish a connection with them.
 With ALICE guest messaging, the hotel team is able to automate a message to send on the day of arrival to provide check-in instructions, share safety protocols, and determine the guest’s time of arrival.